Food & Nutrition Services

 Having a healthy breakfast is a great way to start your day!
 Pikeville Independent Schools offer breakfast daily beginning at 7:30am. until classes begin.

-Starting this fall, school lunches will meet additional standards requiring:
+School lunches will meet additional standards requiring:

 Age-appropriate calorie limits

-Larger servings of vegetables and fruits
+Larger servings of vegetables, fruits and protein.

-A wider variety of vegetables (including dark green and red/orange vegetables and legumes)
+A wider variety of vegetables (including dark green and red/orange vegetables and legumes).

-More whole grains and less sodium
+More whole grains and less sodium.

 We’re always working to offer our students healthier and tastier choices.